 This is a personal favourite by James Gray.
 A beautifully told, remarkably idyosincratic tale of love & love's confusion.
-The fundamental elegance of Two Lovers is never dictated by the empty trappings of solemn filmmaking or "chic" taste - this is a handicrafted piece in every camera angle, in every spoken line.
+The fundamental elegance of Two Lovers is never dictated by the empty trappings of solemn filmmaking or "chic" taste - this is a handcrafted piece in every camera angle, in every spoken line.
 Based on Dostoevsky, but it feels like Chekhov for the self-assured levity.
-A small wonder.
+A wonder.

 O que dizer sobre Joaquin Phoenix?
 Gato porém medo.
 Parece que nesse papel ele é ele mesmo, isso é ótimo e assustador.
 As atrizes também não deixam a desejar.
 Roteiro honesto e real.
 Filme com uma cor maravilhosa, meio barroca.
 Adorei a cena da conversa pelas janelas dos quartos!
 Adoro romance não romantizado.

 Far from the epic of We own the night or The immigrant, Two lovers is a more humble, human love story.
 Unfortunately it never really shines, and despite a good introduction I feel like the characters never get fully developed.
 Good flick anyways, as usual when we talk about Gray.